IBRX

 The Bottom Line

 ImmunityBio is asking you to pay 60x revenue for a company whose own regulator says it's exaggerating its drug's commercial story.
 The 31% annual dilution means you need the stock to appreciate by a third every year just to break even on a per-share basis.
 ANKTIVA might be a good drug.
 It might even be a great drug.
 But at $7.30 per share with this burn rate and this credibility gap, existing shareholders are funding the company's survival while their ownership gets shredded.
 The stock is a show-me story trading at a trust-me price.
-I'd want to see two consecutive quarters of revenue acceleration and a clear path to cash-flow breakeven before touching it.
+I'd want two consecutive quarters of revenue acceleration and a clear path to cash-flow breakeven before touching it.
 Run the free ImmunityBio, Inc. deep-dive →

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.